 When you decide to start selling, consider these points:

-Starting out as a seller can be overwhelming, but online marketplaces such as Etsy or Sellfy offer a convenient and cost-effective way to begin.
+Starting out as a seller can be overwhelming, but online marketplaces such as Etsy, Sellfy, or Amazon offer a convenient and cost-effective way to begin.
 By using these platforms, you can avoid the expenses and difficulties of creating your own website or store.

 While these marketplaces may take cut off your sales, they provide a straightforward and accessible path to quickly start selling your presets.
 As you grow your customer base, it may become feasible to establish your own online store or e-commerce platform on Shopify to streamline your selling process and increase your profits.